-The following videos offers a preview of the remastered album, please enjoy my favourite tracks: "快回頭望一望" ("Quickly Looking Back"), "我的心裡有個他" (There Is Somebody In My Heart), "姑娘的心意" (In the Heart of a Girl) and "寂靜的夜" (The Silence of the Night)!
+The following clips offers a preview of the remastered album, please enjoy my favourite tracks: "快回頭望一望" ("Quickly Turn Around and Look"), "我的心裡有個他" (There Is Somebody In My Heart), "姑娘的心意" (In the Heart of a Girl) and "寂靜的夜" (The Silence of the Night)!

 More information about Pancy Lau is available here:

 I'm currently trying to compile a Pancy Lau exhaustive discography, my work-in-progress is available here.

 All my posts dedicated to Pancy Lau on this blog are available here.

 In the next months I will post more Hong Kong/Taiwan/Singapore/etc. Pop/Instrumental records released in the late-60s / mid-70s.
 As usual, I would like to provide information about these releases and their authors.